 At the other end of the continuum are scenario-based resources and the charity’s Serious Games System.
 Serious Gaming is defined by Kaplan as “…a stakeholder engagement method that uses “careful and considered applicable of game thinking to solving problems and encouraging learning”. ´Serious Games for Humanitarians´ is a 2D mobile game that equips Mid-Level Field Managers with the knowledge and awareness needed to deal with humanitarian crises in the field.
 It is designed to be played at a time that suits the learner.
 Each scenario is divided into a series of levels comprised of smaller tasks (mini-games), which the learner can complete and replay repeatedly.

-Listen to the audio recording of the interview held by Jonathan Kennard of Training Journal.
+Listen to the interview conducted by Jonathan Kennard with Training Journal.

 Open Source Learning Content